kolenaIO/kolena/docs/metrics/bleu.md

 2. **Track Trends Over Time**: Rising scores signal improvements in models, while drops could hint at issues or changes in your dataset.

 3. **Combine It With Other Metrics**: BLEU primarily measures n-gram overlap, overlooking some nuancies like context and understanding.
 While a high BLEU score is promising, it doesn't guarantee flawless text.
-A complementary metric like BertScore may help in quantifying your model's performance from other perspectives.
+A complementary metric like [BertScore](bertscore.md) may help in quantifying your model's performance from other perspectives.

 ## Example

 **Generated Sentence**: Kolena is an ML testing and debugging platform to find hidden model behaviors and demystify model development <br>
 **Reference Sentence**: Kolena is a comprehensive machine learning testing and debugging platform to surface hidden model behaviors and take the mystery out of model development

-??? info "Step 1: Tokenization & n-Grams"
+??? example "Step 1: Tokenization & n-Grams"
     Splitting our sentences up into 1-, ..., 4-grams, we get:

     **Generated Sentence**: